armadito/armadito-glpi/doc/source/armadito-agent/introduction/index.rst

 ============

 **Armadito Agent** is the interface between Armadito plugin for GLPI and Antiviruses installed on managed computers.
-Note that this agent will not only be dedicated to manage Armadito Antivirus.
 This agent basically provides a set of tasks that can be executed at any time :

 * **Enrollment** : new agent ID assignation or re-assignation.